 Earlier this spring, as I was pondering food for native bees (inspired, of course, by the carpenter bees), I stopped and talked with this really nice woman at my farmer’s market.
 Her little local apiary was selling native pollinator plants, and so I picked up a few: a sourwood tree (legendary around here in Appalachia for creating delicious honey) and a low perennial called anise hysop.
 Being a researcher by reflex, I looked them up and discovered to my dismay that anise hysop, while not invasive and considered a premiere feeder for pollinators, is really not native to Southwest Virginia.
 It comes from central and north-central North America (the Great Plains and Great Lakes regions).

 So, that began a quest for better native plant resources, which led me on a tour of Wood Thrush Natives, a native plant nursery here in Floyd, with a local garden club.
 In addition to an eyefull of rare and beautiful native plants, I got a good dose of the pollinator wildflower movement now in full swing in Floyd County.
 The garden club had a list of pollinator flowers they were shopping for, and I learned about the Floyd Flower Power initiative that’s fairly new here.
 Floyd Flower Power’s mission is to encourage pollinator gardens in the county, because other people have noticed that we don’t have that many flowers around the county.
 They recently gave away plants and seeds at our farmer’s market, and they posted the photo below with this caption on Facebook: “We distributed over 60 packets of wildflower seeds at the Farmer’s Market in June, gave out some Everglade Tomato seeds, and other vegetable seeds.
 Plants given out included iris, daffodils, lambs ear, hostas, and day lillies.”
-[See post] Daffodils, hostas, daylillies, and lamb’s ears are all native to Europe or Asia or Africa.
-They’re not native to North America.
+[See post] Daffodils, hostas, daylillies, and lamb’s ears are all native to Europe or Asia or Africa, not to North America.
 I sympathize with the enthusiasms and biases of gardeners.
-I rememberr decades of disinterest in our generally less showy native plants.
-And I really don’t fault apiaries entirely, whose focus is caring for the domesticated but non-native honeybee, for whom ideal flower food probably can’t focus exclusively on native plants.
-But all this does mean that I will need to be more discerning and learn a lot more to pursue the thread I want to follow.
+I remember decades of disinterest in our generally less showy native plants.
+And I can’t quite fault apiaries, whose focus is to care for the domestic non-native honeybee, for whom ideal flower food probably lies with plants from its homeland (though those will all come from a very different climate, so perhaps this is a fine point not worth arguing).
+All this does mean that I will need to be more discerning and learn a lot more to pursue the thread I want to follow.
 In the meantime, I planted my anise hyssop inside my small vegetable garden fence and am planning to plant the sourwood tree (definitely a native) in our lower clearing this fall.

 So, it turns out that what I want to do has a name!
 I feel like a dummy, but it’s called ecological restoration.
 In the case of our land, the ecological degradation is much more subtle than in cases where rivers have been diverted underground, forests clearcut, or wetlands paved over.
 I found a federal agency dedicated to helping landowners conserve natural resources.
 This is the USDA’s NRCS, the Natural Resources Conservation Service.
 It was known before the 1990’s as the Soil Conservation Service.
 And a nice agent based in our local field office has agreed to come out and do a site visit to evaluate our land!
 He may tell me all is well, but I’ve been studying the Natural Communities Classification system for Virginia and I can’t find a description of our woods in it.
 I suspect that what we see in our woods is the aftermath of intensive pasture grazing compounded by invasion by non-native vines and shrubs, rather than a natural community.
 But we’ll see!
 I can’t wait for the NRCS agent to come enlighten me.
 Even if all I get is a boring depressing report, I’ll at least have a place to start.
 He’s a wildlife biologist and knows a lot, so I can’t imagine I won’t learn a lot.
 Actually, I got that tidbit about fescue from him during our first phone call!